A Historic House

 Huge interior spaces on first and ground floors along with the third floor tower and viewing platform offer weatherproof comfort, real retreat and total relax.

-All bedrooms have comfortable seating, a good sized table or desk, and great views – even in the bathrooms.
+All bedrooms have great views – even in the bathrooms.
 All rooms have independently controlled A/C and integrated Mosquito Screens (that’s what the little black cord is in the images above and below).

 Externally the property is also very beautiful, built in red, red Sienese clay bricks and blue grey stones.